Who can enter?

 You will also receive a participant lanyard which contains printed maps of the route.

 East Kent has a fantastic variety of terrain and the Pilgrims Way Challenge showcases this as much as possible.
-This inevitably means there’s a few uphill sections for you to conquer along the way, the most notable of which is Soakham Downs at 4kms into the 25km and 55km routes.
-Another, is the final testing climb to the finish at Dover Castle on the 35km and 55km routes.
+This inevitably means there’s a few uphill sections for you to conquer along the way, the most notable of which is the initial climb out of Dover on the 35km and 55km routes.
+Another is the climb up into the Kings Wood shortly after the Chilham rest stop on both the 25km and 55km routes.

 But remember, this is not a race and it is perfectly acceptable to take your time on challenging sections.
 Please be aware that the route requires the navigation of several stiles.